Royal Caribbean has outdone itself with Icon of the Seas, thanks to new innovations, changes, and a few tweaks.

 The menu consists of an all-day brunch, tacos, poke bowls, and more.
 It's priced a la carte, so you pay for you what you order.
 If you have the Ultimate Dining Package, you get $20 per person, per day to eat here.

 Cruise ship food can get repetitive, so I appreciate that Pier 7 has more variety to consider and it's somewhere else you could go for a meal.
-Plus, I think having all-day brunch is going to a popular choice for those that like to sleep in but still want breakfast.
+Plus, I think having all-day brunch is going to be a popular choice for those who like to sleep in but still want breakfast.

 Wizard of Oz

-Royal Caribbean has a well-deserved reputation for having the best entertainment at sea, and The Wizard of Oz show might be it's best show yet.
+Royal Caribbean has a well-deserved reputation for having the best entertainment at sea, and The Wizard of Oz show might be its best show yet.

 As the signature show on Icon of the Seas, Oz has been highly anticipated and the show matches up nicely.